CrazyStoneonRoad/Attribute-Cooperated-Classification-Datasets/AC-AID/ReadMe.md

 # Images

-- Images of AC-UCM is the same as those of UCM.
+- Images of AC-AID is the same as those of AID.